 - People should be able to sign up to receive automatic blog alerts

-- When a user changes their email on a website it should automatically be updated in MailChimp or other email services.
+- When a user changes their email on a website, it should automatically be updated in all databases that maintain the record.

 I could go on and on, but you get the idea of the kind of things we see often.

 There is nothing wrong with these requests at all.
-I, however, am going to argue that in the case of many businesses they violate the KISS principle and in turn cost their site owners much frustration and unexpected costs.
+I, however, am going to argue that many businesses violate the KISS principle and, in turn, cost their site owners much frustration and unexpected costs.

-Third-party connections or “APIs” provided by services like social media services or blast email providers are awesome, however, they go down, get upgraded, and get depreciated.
+Third-party connections or “APIs” provided by services like social media services, CRM systems, or marketing platforms are awesome.
+However, they go down, get upgraded, and get depreciated.

-The catch is that they will accept this responsibility (with your API connection) but will make no promises or warranties that things will work the same in the future, the API will be supported long-term or any level of connectivity.
+The catch is that they will accept this responsibility (with your API connection) but will make no promises or warranties that things will work the same in the future; the API may not be supported long-term or guarantee any level of connectivity.

-Sure the big guys out there have some great (big) reliable systems but you need to consider this third-party reliance when making the choice to connect your site to a third party.
+Sure, the big guys out there have some great (big) reliable systems, but you need to consider this third-party reliance when choosing to connect your site to a third party.

 Are you willing to accept the cost if the API provider changes their API so that old methods no longer work?
 Do you have the bandwidth, expertise, and/or budget to research any issues that arise and correct the issue if, for example, an API outage left you with un-synced records?